gDeep1/gDeep1/README.md

 🌱 Learning: SwiftUI and frameworks like Combine, and to use github for showing personal projects

-🤔 Looking: To join or build iOS community
+🤔 Looking: Always open to join and build iOS community

 ⚡ Fun fact: I am passionate to explore what is new in iOS development